-As of May 2014, 414 KC-135s were still in service.
+As of 14 May 2018, 396 KC-135s were still in service with the United States Air Force: 153 active duty, 72 Air Force Reserve, and 171 Air National Guard.
 It is estimated that the fleet is 33% through their design lifetime limits.

 Built as an aerial refueling tanker to support the U.S. Air Force fleet of B-52 Stratofortress strategic bombers, an initial order for 24 tankers was soon increased to 250.
 Eventually 732 KC-135As were built by Boeing, and an additional 81 of other versions.

 With the company internal designation of Model 717, the KC-135 was developed from the Model 367-80 proof-of-concept prototype, the “Dash Eighty.”
 The Stratotanker is very similar in appearance to the Model 707 and 720 airliners but is structurally a different aircraft.
 It is also shorter than the 707 and has a smaller diameter fuselage.

 The Stratotanker was originally operated by a flight crew of four: pilot, co-pilot, navigator and refueling boom operator.
 Upgrades over the decades have simplified operation and the crew has been reduced to two pilots and the boom operator.

 The KC-135R is 136 feet, 3 inches (41.529 meters) long (156 feet/47.549 meters with fueling boom extended), with a wingspan of 130 feet, 10 inches (39.878 meters), and overall height of 41 feet, 8 inches (12.700 meters).
 Its maximum takeoff weight is 322,500 pounds (146,284 kilograms).